setlog/trivrost/CONTRIBUTING.md

 ## Branches

-Main release branch: **master** (protected)
+Main release branch: **master** (protected, default)
-  - Each commit is one release
-  - Each commit is tagged with the version
-  - This is always the latest, stable and released version
-  - Each tag creates a new release

-Integration branch: **develop** (protected, default)
   - Finished features, fixes etc. are merged into this branch
   - If possible, it should at any time build and pass tests
   - Tags can be used for test releases and should be distinct from existing version tags
-  - Tags will create full releases, incl. docker images
+  - Tags starting with v+Number will create full releases, incl. docker images

 Maintenance branches: **maint-A.B.x** (protected)
   - Where A and B are a specific version, and 'x' is used in the branch name to indicate which that the patch level is being maintained in this branch.